yoninazarathy/QueueingEstimationSurvey/README.md

 # QueueingEstimationSurvey
-Code used for numerical examples in the Queueing Estimation S
+Code used for numerical examples in the Queueing Estimation Survey by Azam Asanjarani, Yoni Nazarathy, and Peter Taylor.